Surviving an Active Shooter Situation

 Hopefully you took the time upon entering your location to scope out the exits.
 If you can safely make your way to an exit, do so without hesitation and without attracting unwanted attention from the shooter.
 Once you hit the exit, keep going.
 Distance is one of the keys to surviving the situation.

 Taking cover means moving yourself away from any possible harm.
 If you can’t safely remove yourself from the situation, the next best option may be to take cover.
 When I say take cover, I don’t mean closing your eyes and hiding behind some tiny little object.

-The fact is in an active shooter situation, you often have very few options.
-Lying frozen in fear does nothing to add to your chances of coming out alive.
+The fact is, in an active shooter situation you often have very few options.
+Laying their frozen in fear does nothing to add to your chances of coming out alive.
 If you have no other options, you need to act quickly and decisively to try to take out the shooter.

 If you have a weapon, then hopefully you have trained for this type of situation.
-I’m not going to go into tactics and proper response, because nothing I can write will properly prepare you for this situation.
-Only proper training, both physically and mentally, can help you prepare for this type of encounter.
+I’m not going to go into tactics and proper response, because nothing I can write will properly prepare you for the his situation.
+Only proper training, both physically and mentally, can prepare for this type of encounter.
 Please don’t underestimate the need to properly train yourself in the ways of self defense.

 After the attack, get to safety.

-I was stunned to see cell phone footage of people fleeing the scene of last week’s shooting.
+I was stunned to see cell phone footage of people fleeing the scene during the Colorado shooting.
 Why anyone would stay and film this tragedy is not only disgusting, it’s something that could get you killed.
 Hanging out at the scene of the incident is never a good idea, trying to film it on your cell phone is just plain stupid.